 Personally after using one for 3 years and now setting up a new one for my yongest I highly reccommend the Large Communicaton Book, Insert Pages and Book Strap.
 A real must for any child using PECS.

+You can also now get a Communication book as part of the PECS Parent Pack.
 If you want more information about products or training then visit the PECS website:

 Do you have a PECS Communication Book?
 Let us know your thoughts in the comments below.